thalen-lab/thalen-website-project/MOBILE_OPTIMIZATION_COMPLETE.md

 ## Overview

-This document provides a comprehensive overview of the mobile-specific optimizations implemented across the Thalen website to ensure optimal performance and user experience on iOS Safari and Android Chrome.
+This document provides a comprehensive overview of the mobile-specific optimizations implemented across the NexDyne website to ensure optimal performance and user experience on iOS Safari and Android Chrome.

 ---